Add Any Component to Your Design With Unified Component Libraries

 - Generate Component Libraries

-Check out the Unified Component Library to search for your perfect part, or to discuss more part library capabilities, talk to someone at Altium today.
+Check out the Unified Component Library to search for your perfect part, or to discuss more part library capabilities and our PCB editor, talk to someone at Altium today.